-Israel launches deportation of Gaza-bound Madleen activists
+Israel begins deportation of Gaza-bound Madleen activists

 Activist Greta Thunberg deported after Madleen ship seized by Israel

-According to the legal rights group Adalah, which is representing Thunberg and the other activists who sailed in the Madleen vessel towards Gaza, she was among four crew members who accepted deportation.
+According to the legal rights group Adalah, which is representing Thunberg and the other activists and a journalist who sailed in the Madleen vessel towards Gaza, she was among four crew members who accepted deportation.

 The remaining activists, who are contesting deportation, will remain in Israeli custody before appearing before judicial authorities.